SoftUni-Internal/interactive-content/EN/02-Function-Context/05-internal-object-properties.md

 frozenObj.property3.innerProperty = 'something else';
 ```

-To prevent this from happening you can **freeze** the object property:
+To prevent this from happening, you can **freeze** the object property:

 ```js
 Object.freeze(frozenObj.property3);